 This is the key question, and the answer is not always easy to figure out.

 Massachusetts has a long history of setting wages on public works projects.
 While the law has a long history, there are no regulations.
 The main source of clarification is a small body of case law that has developed over the years.
 Importantly, the LWD also issues opinion letters and a summary that helps to clear up ambiguities and misunderstandings about employee and job classifications.
 The opinion letters by the LWD are given “great deference” by the courts, and so they are helpful in understanding the prevailing wage law.

-If you can also try using the state web site to look up the wage rates that apply to your employer’s contract.
-The link is here, but it is not very user friendly.
+You can also try using the state website to look up the wage rates that apply to your employer’s contract.
+The link is here, but it is not very user-friendly.